carbonext-tech/api-b2b-docs/docs/main-concepts/consult-vcu-price.md

 # VCU Price

-Let's see how to query the price of the VCU.
+Let's see how to query the price of the VCU (Verified Carbon Unity).

-## GET Vcu Price
+## Vcu Price [GET]

 `https://api-b2b.carbonext.com.br/v1/prices?vcu-amount=10&target-currency=BRL`

 This endpoint will return the unit price of the VCU, it is very important to pass the `vcu-amount` in the query parameters, the `target-currency` is optional and it's default value is BRL.

+We currently have `BRL` and `USD` currency options, in the future we will expand options.

 **Response Attributes**